transentis/bptk_py_tutorial/README.md

 If you have Docker installed (e.g. Docker Desktop on MacOS or on Windows), follow these steps:

-1. Create a local directory an move into it on the command line
+1. On the command line, move into a directory where you would like to store the BPTK-Py tutorial.
 2. Clone this repository using git clone: ```git clone https://bitbucket.org/transentis/bptk_py_tutorial.git```
 3. Run ```docker-compose up```
 4. Point your browser at [http://localhost:8888](http://localhost:8888) – this will open JupyterLab showing the contents of your directory.